twistlock/whoc/README.md

 ### Dynamic Mode
 This is `whoc` default mode that works against dynamically linked container runtimes.

-1. The `whoc` image entrypoint is set to `/proc/self/exe`
+1. The `whoc` image entrypoint is set to `/proc/self/exe`, and the image's dynamic linker (`ld.so`) is replaced with `fake_ld`.
-2. The image's dynamic linker (`ld.so`) is replaced with `upload_runtime`
+2. Once the image is run, the container runtime re-executes itself inside the container.
-3. Once the image is run, the container runtime re-executes itself inside the container
+3. Given the runtime is dynamically linked, the kernel loads our fake dynamic linker to the runtime process and passes execution to it.
-4. Given the runtime is dynamically linked, the kernel loads our fake dynamic linker (`upload_runtime`) to the runtime process and passes execution to it.
+4. `fake_ld` obtains a file descriptor for the runtime binary by opening `/proc/self/exe`, and executes `upload_runtime`.
-5. `upload_runtime` reads the runtime binary through `/proc/self/exe` and sends it to the configured remote server
+5. `upload_runtime` reads the runtime binary from `/proc/self/fd/<runtime-fd>` and sends it to the configured remote server.

 ![alt text](https://github.com/twistlock/whoc/blob/master/images/whoc_dynamic.png?raw=true "whoc dynamic mode")